-Classic chicken soup becomes colorful and bright by adding chunks of sweet potato.
-Simple, hearty, healthy, gluten free and inexpensive, this soup is on the table in about 30 minutes.
+Chicken soup with sweet potatoes is simple, hearty, healthy, gluten free and inexpensive and on the table in about 30 minutes.
 Simply seasoned the sweet, salty and savory flavors shine.
 Give this chicken sweet potato soup a try.

 About This Recipe and Why It Works